 - Police officers and firefighters – I think police officers and firefighters can get their pension pretty quickly so retiring at 50 is a good possibility.

 - Entrepreneurs – If you strike gold with a popular product, you can easily retire early.
 Most entrepreneurs probably would continue to work, though.
 Real entrepreneurs never stop working completely.

 - Oil industry, seaman – Great pay, but a lot of travel and long hours.

 - Military, teachers, federal jobs, and other careers that offer early retirement.
 Most of these jobs offer early retirement at 55 if you put in the time.

 - Law – Good pay, but long grueling hours.
 Probably need to spend a lot of money to keep up appearance.
-That’s another advantage to being an engineer.
-We can dress down and drive beaters and nobody cares.
+That’s another advantage of being an engineer.
+We can wear casual clothes and drive beaters.
+Nobody cares what engineers wear.

 - Airline pilots – Good pay and career may not last long.
 See John’s comment below.

 - ??? – help me out!